Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: DLT-enabled IoT Data Smart Trading Architecture and Protocols

 \subsubsection{Seller $\mathcal{S}_i$}

 Has two main roles; to collect data from the environment (e.g., environmental sensing data, geographical data or data from surveillance systems) and to act as a hub gathering data from neighboring devices to sell on the market. $\mathcal{S}_i$ aims to earn the payment $\mathcal{P}_i$ from $\mathcal{B}_i$ by delivering $\mathcal{D}_i$ to $\mathcal{B}_i$.
 After publishing a hashed version of its data and prices to the market via $T_{i, add}$, $\mathcal{S}_i$ waits for buying requests.
-Based on the predefined rules in the smart contract system, upon receiving a request from $\mathcal{B}_i$ and the appearance of $T_{i, commit}$, generated by $\mathcal{B}_i$, as being recorded in the ledger, the seller $\mathcal{S}_i$ can receive the payment $\mathcal{P}_i$.
-Finally, it confirms to the ledger that the trade $\mathcal{T}_i$ is completed.
+Based on the predefined rules in the smart contract system, upon receiving a request from $\mathcal{B}_i$ and the appearance of $T_{i, commit}$, generated by $\mathcal{B}_i$, the seller $\mathcal{S}_i$ can receive the payment $\mathcal{P}_i$.
+Finally, it confirms to the ledger that the trade $\mathcal{T}_i$ is \rv{complete.}